sarathsasilearning/Sarath_DevOps_Challenge/README.md

-# Sarath DevOps Challenge - Infrastructure Documentation
+# Infrastructure & CI/CD Documentation

 This repository contains the Terraform configuration for deploying a production-ready Azure infrastructure.
 The infrastructure includes a Linux Web App, Application Insights, Log Analytics Workspace, Azure Front Door, Autoscaling, and monitoring configurations.